-In Indiana, strict liability is the common law rule for cases involving wild animals.
+In Indiana, strict liability is the common law rule for wild animal cases.
 In essence, this means liability without fault.
 According to Irvine v.
 Rare Feline Breeding Ctr.,

 Strict liability is appropriately placed upon those who, even with proper care, expose the community to the risk of a very dangerous thing.
 The kind of ‘dangerous animal’ that will subject the keeper to strict liability must pose some kind of an abnormal risk to the particular community where the animal is kept; hence, the keeper is engaged in an activity that subjects those in the vicinity, including those who come onto his property, to an abnormal risk.
 The possessor of a wild animal is strictly liable for physical harm done to the person of another if that harm results from a dangerous propensity that is characteristic of wild animals of that class.
 Thus, strict liability is imposed on keepers of lions and tigers, bears, elephants, wolves, monkeys, and other similar animals.
 No member of such a species, however domesticated, can ever be regarded as safe, and liability does not rest upon any experience with the particular animal.